FrankDocu/Lichess-Development-Onboarding/translation_context.md

 When the simul starts, every player starts a game with the host, who gets to play the white pieces.
 The simul ends when all games are complete.=A short explanation about the rules of a simul found on the simul homepage (http://lichess.org/simul) after clicking'More...'

-Create= A button that finalises the creation of a new simul.
-Found at the bottom of the create simul form page (http://lichess.org/simul/new)
+Create= A button that finalises the creation of some event.
+Found, for insance, at the bottom of the create simul form page (http://lichess.org/simul/new)

-When Create Simul=A short explanation of what to expect from creating a simul.
+If you select several variants, each player gets to choose which one to play.=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)

+Fischer Clock setup.
+The more players you take on, the more time you may need.=Explains the Fischer clock time control settings found on the create simul form page (http://lichess.org/simul/new)

+You may add extra time to your clock to help cope with the simul.=Suggests adding extra time for the simul.
 Found on the create simul form page (http://lichess.org/simul/new)

-Join Existing Simul=A link to currently joinable simul events.
-Found on the create simul form page (http://lichess.org/simul/new)

-Variants Hint=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)

-Simul Clock Hint=Explains the Fischer clock time control settings found on the create simul form page (http://lichess.org/simul/new)

-Simul Add Extra Time=Suggests adding extra time for the simul.
-Found on the create simul form page (http://lichess.org/simul/new)

-Simul Host Extra Time= A setting for the simul host to add extra time.
+Host extra clock time= A setting for the simul host to add extra time.
 Found on the create simul form page (http://lichess.org/simul/new)

 Menu=Tooltip displayed when mouseover menu button viewable at the top of every lichess page.